persteenolsen/wagtail-demo/README.md

 ```bash
 python manage.py migrate
 ```
-This will create the Table Post in the DB and you are now ready for administrate the Posts by the Django Admin Backend
+This will create the Home in the DB and you are now ready for administrate the Home Page by the Wagtail Admin Backend

-Happy use of Django :-)
+Happy use of Django with Wagtail CMS :-)